kpannoni/ml-capstone/README.md

 | Motor Score   | 14.5 |  3.8   |   0.110     |
 | Total Score   | 26.3 |  5.1   |   0.107     |

-Calculated the Root Mean Squared Error and normalized to the range of possible scores in the dataset for each target.
+Calculated the Root Mean Squared Error and normalized to the range of scores in the dataset for each target.

 **Percent Error of the model:**
  - 11% for Motor Score